duckduckgo/autoconsent/readme.md

 Sometimes the opt-out process requires actions that span across multiple pages or iframes.
 In this case it is necessary to define stages (each corresponding to a separate page context) as separate rulesets.
 Each one, except the very last stage, must be marked as intermediate using the `intermediate: true` flag.
 If the `intermediate` flag is not set correctly, autoconsent may report a successful opt-out even if it is not yet finished.

+## Context filters

+By default, rules will be executed in all top-level documents.
+Some rules are designed for specific contexts (e.g. only nested iframes, or only specific URLs).
+This can be configured in `runContext` field (see the syntax reference below).

 ## Rule Syntax Reference

 An autoconsent CMP rule can be written as either: